-Should I Sue for Breach of Contract?
+Should I Sue for Breach of Contract in Iowa?

 A contract is a legally binding agreement between two or more parties—and the backbone of everyday business.
 Sales contracts allow people to purchase land, goods, and services.
 Other contracts govern matters like employment.

 When a party fails to perform its obligations under an agreement, it is in breach of contract.
 To take a simple example, you sign a contract to purchase 1,000 widgets from Smith Widgets, Inc., for $10,000.
 You deliver a $10,000 check to Smith, but you never get your widgets.
 This places Smith in breach of contract.